View previous topic :: View next topic |

 About the Arion.
 I haven't tried the SCH-Z, but I've read several reviews testifying the SCH-Z sounded cheesy compared to the SCH-1.
 I have the SCH-1, and it really is the shit dude!

 I would try to get it on Evilbay despite the price $100+.
 There's really no substitute for it.
-Good luck.
+Rolling Eyes Good luck.

 gavin